AlreadyLegendary/Render-time-estimator/README.md

 ![Schermopname (5)](https://user-images.githubusercontent.com/80715761/111796365-65f00e80-88c8-11eb-9c6c-8f45227400c0.png)

+to get here, you need to click window/toggle system console. there will be the output after each frame

 if you want to use the sound in this project, you have to unzip it and take the waw-file out and then rezip it!
 If you don't like my sounds, :( you can just download or use a sound yourself, blender can handle almost every format!